Trump lawyers seek recusal of judge in DC presiding over federal election subversion case

 “The people who mobbed that Capitol were there in fealty, in loyalty, to one man — not to the Constitution, of which most of the people who come before me seem woefully ignorant; not to the ideals of this country, and not to the principles of democracy,” Chutkan said.
 “It’s a blind loyalty to one person who, by the way, remains free to this day.”

-The defense also cited Chutkan’s comments from the sentencing of a rioter from Florida who attacked police officers working to hold back the rioters.
-During the December 2021 hearing for Robert Palmer — who was sentenced to more than five years in prison — Chutkan said the defendant “made a very good point” that the “people who exhorted” and encouraged him “to go and take action and to fight” had not been charged.
+The defense also cited Chutkan’s comments from the sentencing of a rioter from Florida who attacked police officers working to hold back the crowd.
+During the December 2021 hearing for Robert Palmer, who was sentenced to more than five years in prison, Chutkan said the defendant “made a very good point” that the “people who exhorted” and encouraged him “to go and take action and to fight” had not been charged.
 Chutkan added that she doesn’t “make charging decisions” and has no “influence on that.”

 “I have my opinions, but they are not relevant,” Chutkan said.